-- Establish/increase/maintain affinity groups, mentoring programs, and other retention efforts that support recruitment and retention of faculty of color. - Develop, enhance and/or maintain a peer coaching/mentoring program. - Develop, enhance and/or maintain a program to ensure that staff maintain currency with new skills and knowledge in their content area. - Develop and/or deliver professional learning activities aligned to Systemwide and college priorities. - Support the availability of online coursework. - Develop and/or participate in a faculty and/or staff learning community. - Review and assess the current mentoring, professional learning, diversity and/or orientation/onboarding programs. - Develop and/or participate in workshops. - Purchase, develop and/or integrate new instructional materials or software necessary to provide professional learning activities.
+- Establish/increase/maintain affinity groups, mentoring programs, peer coaching and other efforts that support recruitment and retention of faculty. - Develop, enhance and/or maintain a program to ensure that staff maintain currency with new skills and knowledge in their content area. - Develop and/or deliver professional learning activities aligned to Systemwide and college priorities. - Support the availability of online coursework. - Develop and/or participate in a faculty and/or staff learning communities. - Review and assess the current mentoring, professional learning, orientation and onboarding programs. - Develop and/or participate in workshops. - Purchase, develop and/or integrate new instructional materials or software necessary to provide professional learning activities.